ajmalrasouli/kubernetes-kickstart/01-Introduction-to-Kubernetes/README.md

 # Module 1: Introduction to Kubernetes

-In this module, we'll cover the fundamental concepts of Kubernetes.
-You'll learn what Kubernetes is, the problems it solves, and its high-level architecture.

-**Key Topics:**
-*   What is Container Orchestration?
+Welcome to the first module of your Kubernetes journey!
+In this section, we'll start with the "why" behind Kubernetes.
+We'll explore the problems it solves and get a high-level overview of its architecture.
+By the end of this module, you'll have a solid understanding of the fundamental concepts that form the foundation of Kubernetes.

+## Key Topics Covered

+*   **What Problem Does Kubernetes Solve?**: We'll look at the challenges of managing modern, containerized applications and how Kubernetes addresses them.
-*   Kubernetes Architecture: Control Plane and Worker Nodes
+*   **Kubernetes Architecture**: A simplified look at the main components of a Kubernetes cluster, including the Control Plane and Worker Nodes.
-*   Introduction to Pods, Deployments, and Services
+*   **Core Kubernetes Concepts**: An introduction to the basic building blocks you'll be working with: Pods, Deployments, and Services.

+Let's dive in and start building your Kubernetes knowledge!